rogerlew/usgs-regolith/Readme.md

 - `suffix`       char,      Identification code to be added to names of output files (<=16 char.)
 - `lasc`         logical,   Specify grid file extension? (*.asc* if `.true.`, *.txt* if `.false`)
 - `l_deriv`      logical,   Specify to output derivatives and related quantites
-- `l_test`       logical,   Switch between test mode and production mode for the LCSD, NASD, NSDA, and NSD models.
-Test mode should be used solely for comparison with analytical solutions.
-Production mode is for mapping soil depths using a modified form of the theoretical model and is the preferred mode for applying the models to natural terrain.
+- `l_mode`       logical,   Switch between original mode and modified mode for the LCSD, NASD, NSDA, and NSD models.
+Original mode is based on analytical formulas derived by combining soil production models with sediment transport theory (Dietrich and others, 1995; Pelletier and Rasmussen, 2009).
+This mode is used for comparison with analytical solutions (to test program operation) as well as for mapping soil depth.
+Modified mode is based on slight adjustments to the original analytical formulas and and is available for mapping soil depths in digital representations of natural terrain.
+Modified mode computes soil depth distributions that may overcome some of the effects of small scale roughness in high-resolution DEMs without needing to smooth them.
 - `topoSmooth`   logical, Specify topographic smoothing (enabled if `.true.`,  diabled if `.false.`)
 - `soilSmooth`   logical,  Specify smoothing of computed soil depth (enabled if `.true.`,  diabled if `.false.`)
 - `n_points`     integer,  Window size, in number of grid cells, of a running average to approximate gaussian smoothing.